facebook/IT-CPE/autodmg_cache_builder/README.md

 9. Trigger an AutoDMG "download" of Apple software updates according to the UpdateProfiles.plist.
 10. Begin the AutoDMG build.
 Build log is stored in `/Library/AutoDMG/logs/build.log`.
 11. If a DeployStudio repo is provided, automatically copy the image into the DeployStudio repo's `Masters/HFS` directory.
+12. If another target location is provided, automatically copy the image into this directory.

 ### "Safe" vs. "Unsafe" Items
 "Safe" items are: